Stronger yen prompts Toyota to trim profit forecast, saps Honda

 TOKYO: Toyota Motor Corp cut its full-year profit forecast and Honda Motor Co reported a double-digit decline in quarterly profit as a resurgent yen hurt two of Japan's biggest automakers.

-The quarterly earnings unveiled on Friday by Japan's biggest and third-biggest automakers highlight how "safe-haven" demand for the currency - buoyed by global uncertainties and falling U.S. interest rates - could eat into profits at Japanese exporters in the months to come.
+The quarterly earnings unveiled on Friday (Aug 2) by Japan's biggest and third-biggest automakers highlight how "safe-haven" demand for the currency - buoyed by global uncertainties and falling US interest rates - could eat into profits at Japanese exporters in the months to come.

 "We have factored in cost reduction efforts for the year, but there are still some uncertainties.
 We cannot be complacent," Toyota operating officer Kenta Kon told reporters at a results briefing.